noahgrant/resourcerer/README.md

 ### options

-[As referenced previously](#requesting-prop-driven-data), an `options` hash on a resource config will be passed directly as the second parameter to a model's `initialize` method.
+[As referenced previously](#requesting-prop-driven-data), an `options` hash on a resource config will be passed directly as the second parameter to a model's `constructor` method.
 It will also be used in cache key generation if it has any fields specified in the model's static `cacheFields` property (See the [cache key section](#declarative-cache-keys) for more).
 Continuing with our User Todos example, let's add an `options` property:

 ```js
   @withResources((props, ResourceKeys) => {